 There is a footpath bridge through to the park.

-Currently the regular users are Beacon Church Bee Keepers Country Dancing Cumbrian Crafters Club Dowker Lane Bridge Flutes & Co www.flutesandco.org.uk Kendal Art Society Kendal Bridge Club www.bridgewebs.com/kendal/ Kendal Labour Party Moving to Music Trefoil Guild Westmorland Geological Society www.westmorlandgeolsoc.co.uk U3A American History, Art, Bridge, Calligraphy, European History, Folk Music, Philosophy, World History, Wine Group
+Currently the regular users are Beacon Church Cumbrian Crafters Club Dowker Lane Bridge Flutes & Co www.flutesandco.org.uk Kendal Art Society Kendal Bridge Club www.bridgewebs.com/kendal/ Kendal Labour Party Trefoil Guild Westmorland Geological Society www.westmorlandgeolsoc.co.uk Kendal Chess Club https://sites.google.com/site/kendalchessclub/ U3A American History, Art, Bridge, Country Dancing, European History, Folk Music, Moving to Music, Philosophy, World History, Wine Group

 History of Abbot Hall Social Centre

 In 1964 the original building, with capacity for 100 people, was opened as the ‘Old People’s Welfare Centre’.
 A 100 year lease of the land had been granted to the Trustees by Kendal Town Council and an appeal for £10,000 had been made for donations to pay for the building.
 At the time of the opening £6,000 had been raised from 33 companies, 54 organisations and 144 individuals.
 It was expected that the balance would be raised for further subscriptions, covenants or promises.
 The use of the building was restricted to people over 60 and organisations for the over 60s.
 Membership, at 2/6d per year, was open to men over 65 and women over 60.
 The on-going running costs in excess of membership fees were met by donations, particularly from Kendal Town Council, and the Scott family trusts.